godotengine/godot-docs/classes/class_directionallight.rst

 | *Getter*  | get_param()      |
 +-----------+------------------+

 Amount of extra bias for shadow splits that are far away.
 If self-shadowing occurs only on the splits far away, increasing this value can fix them.
+This is ignored when :ref:`directional_shadow_mode<class_DirectionalLight_property_directional_shadow_mode>` is :ref:`SHADOW_ORTHOGONAL<class_DirectionalLight_constant_SHADOW_ORTHOGONAL>`.

 ----